ECO mode may be good… except for your ears! What’s this annoying tonal noise in our SimRod electric vehicle (EV)?

 The automotive market is evolving and lots of innovations is coming on the scene, but of course the electrification of the powertrain is the main trend in this market.
 Today I’d like to share the experience we had with our electric vehicle, or the so-called SimRod.

 After some free drives around Siemens we were impressed by the power of this car and the amount of fun we can have with it.
 In a certain moment we decided to check what else was available in the car, and we found a button called ECO mode.
 That’s a real downer…

 In many EVs, the ECO drive option is available to save battery power.
-The idea is that in some drive situations, the car will regenerate power while breaking.
+The idea is that in some drive situations, the car will regenerate power while braking.
 For our SimRod, it means that when in cost-down drive, with ECO-mode ON, the power is regenerated in order to recharge the battery but something very annoying happens…a very tonal and loud sound start to occur, spoiling our drive experience!
 But I have to say that as NVH engineers, we saw it as the “start” of our next fun!

 Using acoustic measurements to investigate EV tonal noise

 Our first idea was recording some microphones in the driveline and some tacho sensors for e-motor and wheel speed while freely driving around with SimRod.
 That’s a very easy and fast instrumentation and in this case, we choose to use our Simcenter SCADAS XS hardware.

 When checking the data, specially the order signatures, we were impressed by two orders that were dominant in some parts.
 We had our first clue about the problem and when it was happening (coast-down with ECO-mode ON).
 But we are talking about an acoustic phenomenon in place, so why not using acoustic metrics to investigate the problem?